Discover Mycenae: The Ancient Kingdom of Agamemnon

 Mycenae in Peloponnese Greece is a spectacular UNESCO-listed monument.
 The site contains the remains of a magnificent prehistorical fortified Palace and vaulted tombs of immense cultural significance for world history.

-Mycenae used to be the powerful financial and administrative center of the Mycenean civilization (c.1650-1060 BCE) and one of the largest centers of Greek culture.
+Mycenae was once the powerful financial and administrative center of the Mycenean civilization (c.1650-1100 BC) and one of the largest centers of Greek culture.
+Mycenae inspired the great poet Homer to compose his famous epic poems, Iliad and Odyssey.

 Entrance of Mycenean Tholos tomb:, Treasury of Atreus with 2 people walking towards it, in the Peloponnese Greece.